wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-aspnet-output-cache-provider.md

     <%@ OutputCache Duration="60" VaryByParam="*" %>

-In this example the cached page data will remain in the cache for 60 seconds, and a different version of the page will be cached for each parameter combination.
+In this example the cached page data will remain in the cache for 60 seconds, and a different version of the page is cached for each parameter combination.
 For more information about the OutputCache directive, see [@OutputCache](https://msdn.microsoft.com/zh-cn/library/hdxfb6cy(v=vs.100).aspx).

 Once these steps are performed, your application is configured to use the Redis Output Cache Provider.